salujajaskeerat/ELP305-TribeD-documentation/index.md

 ### 10.3.1 Charge Controller

 For an optimal charging operation, the current and voltage supplied to the battery must follow specific characteristics depending on the battery to ensure its longevity.
-Circuits called charge controllers can be used to prevent overcharging and protect the battery from over-voltage.
+Circuits called charge controllers can prevent overcharging and protect the battery from over-voltage.

 A charge controller either uses PWM or MPPT to control the battery supply.

 1. PWM based control: Switch between the controller and the battery.
 A PWM-based control is more suitable for smaller systems where the efficiency is not critical.

 2. MPPT based control: Adjusts the load on the supply dynamically with an incentive to maximize the power drawn from the supply.
-A charge controller equipped with MPPT dramatically improves the efficiency at which energy at which the energy is stored.
-This form of control is more suitable for our use case as the energy stored is of high importance.
+A charge controller equipped with MPPT dramatically improves the efficiency at which energy is stored.
+This form of control is more suitable for our use case as the energy stored is vital.

 Remark: The output voltage of the supply needs to be close to the charging voltage of the battery, but using a battery of such a charging voltage was not feasible from a cost perspective.

 1. Solar Charge Controller

-The following table shows the specifiactions of Solar Charge Controller:
+The following table shows the specifications of the Solar Charge Controller:

 | Property                 | Specification |
 | ------------------------ | ------------- |